University College

 Advisors will work with undecided students enrolling them in courses meeting general education requirements and recommending exploratory courses in majors that match the student’s interests and abilities.
 In addition, students will be provided with opportunities to improve their student success skills and development of a career path.
 Students must declare an academic major upon completion of the 30th credit hour of coursework.

 Undecided students will be advised to take courses that meet the general education requirements for all majors in addition to the opportunity to take up to 12 hours of exploratory coursework outside of general education requirements.
-Students may also enroll in UNI 103 Career Planning Undecided.
+Students may also enroll in UNI 103 Career Development Undergrad Students.

 Pre-Nursing Students